-The reason Sustainable Protein Matters.
+The Reason Sustainable Protein Matters.

 The concept of sustainable protein generation and consumption is the focal point of the discourse of our present food system.
 The importance of sustainable protein needs to be understood for people to be aware of their health and the environment.

 Conventional animal agriculture is also a major source of greenhouse gases and deforestation.
 It also uses massive amounts of water and land.
 Our carbon footprints are going to be lower when we eat sources of viable protein.”
-“Sustainable protein is good not just for your own wellness, but it can change the planet.
+“Sustainable protein is good not just for your own wellness, but it can also change the planet.

 The food is converted to plant-based proteins.
 These are the refined forms of lentils, beans, quinoa, tofu, tempeh, and chickpeas, and are packed with nutrients.
 They are not allowed access to natural resources or animal proteins.